hoanganhvt/Storm-path-predictor/README.md

 ### Sequence Modeling (LSTM)
 A recurrent neural network architecture designed to capture complex temporal dependencies within a storm's lifespan by processing the sequential coordinate and atmospheric feature data.

-### Representation Learning (Autoencoder)
-A custom PyTorch Autoencoder architecture featuring a specialized masked Mean Squared Error (MSE) loss function.
-It is utilized to construct latent representations and handle missing feature inputs.

 ## Performance Metrics and Results
 Models are evaluated on Cosine Similarity (measuring directional accuracy) and Mean Distance Error (measuring spatial displacement accuracy in kilometers).